hmlongco/Factory/Sources/Factory/Factory.docc/Basics/Scopes.md

 ```
 Both provider factories reference the same factory.
 When Factory is asked for an instance of `consumer`, both providers will receive the same instance of `MyService`.

 There are a few caveats and considerations for using graph.
-The first is that anyone who wants to participate in the graph needs to explicitely state as such using the graph scope.
+The first is that anyone who wants to participate in the graph needs to explicitly state as such using the graph scope.
 Note the scope parameter for `commonProviding`.

 The second is that there needs to be a "root" to the graph.

 In the above example, the `consumer` object is the root.
 Factory is asked for a consumer, which in turn requires two providers.

-If you were to instantiate an instance of `ProtocolConsumer` yourself, each one of ProtocolConsumer's Injected property wrappers would initialize sequentually on the same thread, resulting in two separate and distinct resolution cycles.
+If you were to instantiate an instance of `ProtocolConsumer` yourself, each one of ProtocolConsumer's Injected property wrappers would initialize sequentially on the same thread, resulting in two separate and distinct resolution cycles.

 See: <doc:Cycle> for more on this.